 From his early days performing around Atlanta to his rise to Nashville stardom, funny man Ray Stevens never took himself too seriously.
 His love of country music, America and old-fashioned values remain firm after all of these years, but it has always been the guaranteed laughs that keep attracting fans to Stevens' body of work.

-Although he had serious hits ("Misty," "Everything is Beautiful" and "Mr. Businessman"), Stevens' better-known songs remain his novelty material, from the simple and fun ("The Haircut Song") to the wordy and absurd ("Jeremiah Peabody's Polyunsaturated Quick-Dissolving Fast-Acting Pleasant-Tasting Green and Purple Pills," "Freddie Feelgood (and His Funky Little Five Piece Band").
+Although he had some big hits ("Misty," "Everything is Beautiful" and "Mr. Businessman"), Stevens' better-known songs remain his novelty material, from the simple and fun ("The Haircut Song") to the wordy and absurd ("Jeremiah Peabody's Polyunsaturated Quick-Dissolving Fast-Acting Pleasant-Tasting Green and Purple Pills," "Freddie Feelgood (and His Funky Little Five Piece Band").
 Sometimes, the songs pull their topics from the headlines ("Osama Yo' Mama," "Surfin' U.S.S.R.") or popular culture ("Teenage Mutant Kung-Fu Chickens," "I Saw Elvis in a U.F.O."), but fortunately most of Stevens' material aged gracefully.

 10. "The Ballad of the Blue Cyclone (Parts 1 and 2)"